Dhananjay-shrivastav/CxxPrimerPlus/README.md

 		vector<int> winners;
 		winners = Lotto(51,6);
 	This would assign to winners a vector that contains six numbers selected randomly from the range 1 through 51.
-Note that simply using rand() doesn＊t quite do the job because it may produce duplicate values.
+Note that simply using rand() doesn"t quite do the job because it may produce duplicate values.
 Suggestion: Have the function create a vector that contains all the possible values, use random_shuffle(), and then use the beginning of the shuffled vector to obtain the values.
 Also write a short program that lets you test the function.
 	8. Mat and Pat want to invite their friends to a party.
 They ask you to write a program that does the following:
-		 Allows Mat to enter a list of his friends＊ names.
+		 Allows Mat to enter a list of his friends" names.
 The names are stored in a container and then displayed in sorted order.
-		 Allows Pat to enter a list of her friends＊ names.
+		 Allows Pat to enter a list of her friends" names.
 The names are stored in a second container and then displayed in sorted order.
 		 Creates a third container that merges the two lists, eliminates duplicates, and displays the contents of this container.